Massless and Partially Massless Limits in Quadratic Gravity: Introduction and motivations

 This unusual feature of the theory has motivated recent investigations towards understanding the spin-$2$ ghost in Quadratic Gravity.
-Among the most popular proposals, there are quantizations assuming negative norms for ghost-like states~\cite{Salvio:2018crh,Holdom:2021hlo,Holdom:2021oii,Holdom:2023usn} (see also~\cite{Woodard:2023tgb} for a critical review), or an alternative prescription for shifting the poles in the propagator such that the ghost is converted into a purely virtual particle which does not belong to the set of on-shell states~\cite{Anselmi:2017ygm,Anselmi:2018ibi,Anselmi:2018tmf}.
+Among the most popular proposals, there are quantizations assuming negative norms for ghost-like states~\cite{Salvio:2018crh,Holdom:2021hlo,Holdom:2021oii,Holdom:2023usn} (see also~\cite{Woodard:2023tgb} for a critical review and~\cite{Strumia:2017dvt,Salvio:2020axm,Salvio:2019wcp} for possible physical interpretations of the negative norms), or quantizations implementing an alternative prescription for shifting the poles in the propagator such that the ghost is converted into a purely virtual particle which does not belong to the set of on-shell states~\cite{Anselmi:2017ygm,Anselmi:2018ibi,Anselmi:2018tmf,Piva:2023bcf}.
 Another proposal is to treat the ghost as an unstable particle propagating positive energy backward in time~\cite{Donoghue:2019fcb,Donoghue:2019ecz}.
-Strictly speaking, all these approaches are formulated around the Minkowski spacetime and address the question of stability mainly at the quantum level; however, see Refs.~\cite{Salvio:2017xul,Anselmi:2020lpp} for some extrapolations to cosmological backgrounds.
+Strictly speaking, all these approaches are formulated around the Minkowski spacetime and address the question of stability mainly at the quantum level; however, see~\cite{Salvio:2017xul,Anselmi:2020lpp} for some extrapolations to cosmological backgrounds.

+A ghost-like spin-2 also appears in the context of conformal gravity~\cite{Rachwal:2022pfe} where approaches to remove the ghost were proposed both at the quantum~\cite{Mannheim:2011ds} and the classical~\cite{Maldacena:2011mk,Hell:2023rbf} levels.
+However, it is important to remark that conformal gravity, i.e., pure Weyl-squared gravity, is \textit{not} renormalizable beyond one loop because the $R^2$ counterterm is generated at two loops~\cite{Fradkin:1983tg}.